-

 This role involves ensuring smooth administrative operations, coordinating lesson materials, tracking key reports, supporting in IT and assisting in scheduling and compliance.

-Additionally, the Personal Assistant/Administrative Assistant will play an active role in safeguarding lessons, monitoring tutor compliance, finance tracking and managing communication between therapists and the educational team.
+Additionally, the Administrative Assistant/Personal Assistant will play an active role in safeguarding lessons, monitoring tutor compliance, finance tracking and managing communication between therapists and the educational team.

 Key Responsibilities: